-The price you pay for no annual fee and cash back is the credit score needed for high approval odds (700+).
-The one exception is the Discover it Secured card, which people with bad credit can get, as long as they’re willing to pony up a $200 refundable security deposit.
+The price you pay for no annual fee and cash back is a good or excellent credit score needed for high approval odds.
+The one exception is the Discover it® Secured Credit Card, which people with bad credit can get, as long as they’re willing to pony up a $200 refundable security deposit.

 Here are the best credit cards with no annual fee and cash back:

 Citi® Double Cash Card: $0 annual fee, unlimited 2% cash back, no initial bonus.
 0% for 18 months introductory APR for balance transfers.

 Discover it® Student Cash Back: $0 annual fee, up to 5% cash back in certain categories that change every three months, 1st year’s cash back doubled.
 0% for 6 months intro APR for purchases and 10.99% for 6 months for balance transfers.

 Wells Fargo Cash Wise Visa® card: $0 annual fee, unlimited 1.5% cash back, $150 bonus for spending $500 in 3 months.
 Introductory APR of 0% for 15 months for purchases and 0% for 15 months on qualifying balance transfers.

 Blue Cash Everyday® Card from American Express: $0 annual fee, 3% cash back on first $6,000 spent on groceries per year, 2% cash back at gas stations and select department stores, and 1% cash back on all other purchases. $200 bonus for spending $1,000 in the first 3 months.
 0% for 15 months intro APR for purchases.

 Cash back gives flexibility and freedom when it comes to earning rewards.
 You’ll get a percentage back on every purchase, and you can spend your rewards however you like.
 Most of these cards offer great financing options as well.
 So, pick a card based on whatever secondary benefits work best for you.